jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm serious, open these apps up, please.
 Come back when you're done.

 Isn't it cool that within a few seconds, you can chat with friends, see what's trending, and receive pin-point directions?
-Even as society is under quarantine, you have these very powerful levers of power at your disposal.
-I mean, can you even imagine writing directions on a napkin.
+Even as society is under quarantine, you have these formidable levers of power at your disposal.
+I mean, can you even imagine writing driving directions on a napkin.
 What about driving back and forth to Blockbuster (twice) every time your family watches a single movie?

 Of course not.
 This isn't 1990.